perwin/imfit/docs/writing_new_image_functions.md

 by generating a large image using the image function and summing all the pixel values.)

-If your new image function is meant to represent the image *background* (as in the case of the built-in function FlatSky), then you may not want `makeimage` trying to calculate the "total flux" for the component.
+If your new image function is meant to represent the image *background* (as in the case of the built-in functions FlatSky and TiltedSkyPlane), then you may not want `makeimage` trying to calculate the "total flux" for the component.
 In this case, you can override the `IsBackground` method so that it returns `true` (as in `func_flatsky.h` and `func_flatsky.cpp`).